 denominator reflects the number of levels remaining, and thus the number of opportunities left.

-EMBLEV(LEVEL1) = EMBLEV(LEVEL)-1.0
+EMBLEV(LEVEL1) = EMBLEV(LEVEL)-1.0.

-then proceeds to select which ornament to apply.
+DEDUCE then proceeds to select which ornament to apply.

-EMBLEV(LEVEL1) = EMBLEV(LEVEL)
+EMBLEV(LEVEL1) = EMBLEV(LEVEL).

-If it decides in favor of ornamenting an interval at the current level, lines 35-44 of DEDUCE
+If it decides in favor of ornamenting an interval at the current level, lines 35-44 of DEDUCE determine what kind of interval it must

 ornament.
 It locates a repertory of ornaments for this level among the eight repertories illustrated in Figure 2.

-All ornamental pitches are expressed (lines 12-19) in array ORNMNT
+All ornamental pitches are expressed (lines 12-19) in array ORNMNT as offsets from the origin pitch.

 How this data is accessed exemplifies the index gymnastics needed to represent non-rectangular data in